engJoe99/courseDev/README.md

 ## Introduction
 This repository contains code examples and tutorials for the course "Spring Boot 3, Spring 6 & Hibernate for Beginners."

+## Branches
+main: Main branch with course content
+thymeleaf-demo: This branch is created to add a Thymeleaf demo

 ## Installation
 To set up this project locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/engJoe99/courseDev.git`